Krishna1408/apache-tomcat-automation/README.md

 - Creates policies for Autoscaling group for Increase & Decrease of number of instance as per CPU and Memory usage
 - Creates CPU & Memory based Cloud Watch Metrics to be used with policy of autoscaling group.

-Info about Autoscaling Group Created:
+2. Info about Autoscaling Group Created:

 - The Desired and Minimum number of instances are 3.
 - The maximum number of instances is 5.
 - One additional instance is created when the CPU or Memory threshold crosses 80% with cool down of 300 seconds.
 - One instance is removed when the CPU or Memory threshold drops below 20%.

+3. In the end of terraform run, the ELB DNS is generated as output.
+That can be used to test the ASG created.
 #### Terraform variables & Files

 The following variables can be modified by the user.
 User need to edit **3- Create ASG/vars.tf** file